gugazimmermann/dragonspage/article2.md

 ```

-in `lib/dragons-backend-stack.ts` we will pass the CDK context to the Construct.
+Inside `lib/dragons-backend-stack.ts` we will pass the CDK context to the Construct.

 ```
 import * as cdk from '@aws-cdk/core';